10 Facts About The Ringneck Snake (USA)

 Source: iNaturalist user Deana Tempest Thomas – CC BY-SA 4.0

 Ring-necked snakes are normally spotted lurking under shelter, like leaf litter, log piles, or warm rocks.
 But their favourite shelter is sheet metal, which they’re drawn to like a magnet.
-Whether lying in someone’s back garden or dumped on a country road, ring-necked snakes will spend hours lying motionless below these artificial metallic shelters.
+Whether lying in someone’s back garden or dumped on a country road, ring-necked snakes will spend hours lying below these artificial metallic shelters.

 Ring-necked snakes are more sensitive to dry weather than average, and will always ensure that a stream or pond is nearby, even if they don’t live in it.
 Summer is when they vanish underground, invading vole or gopher burrows.
-Ring-necked snakes aren’t true burrowers, lacking the spade-like noses.
+Ring-necked snakes aren’t true burrowers, lacking the special spade-like nose.
 Instead, they invade existing burrows and power through the loose soil filling the tunnels.

-8 Ant alliance
+8 Ant alliances

 ring-necked snake, anthill habitat